 The options available vary in the platform you’re using.
 The most common settings are the interest rate return you’re expecting to receive and the loan’s duration.
 In some, you can even choose options such as diversify your investments across loan originators, not invest in loans already invested in, etc.

 What If You Need To Get Your Money Back?

 Not all, but most of the crowdlending platforms have the option to sell your loans to other investors in the secondary market.
 Sometimes you can even activate the guarantee and get your money back.
 It may not be immediate, but you’ll have most of your money within days.

 If you’re not into long term goals, you can always choose to untick the option of reinvesting in your investment strategy.
 Like this, the payments you’ll receive from your loans will start being available in your account.

 Why Should You Invest In Crowdlending?

-If like me, you have the dream to achieve financial freedom, then crowdlending is one of the best options out there.
+If like me, you have the dream to achieve financial freedom, then crowdlending is one of the best options out there, if chosen carefully.

 See my peer-to-peer portfolio page if you want to find out more about my portfolio performance.